Dog Bite Injury Attorney Burbank CA

 Taking on Insurance Companies

 In certain cases, a person who has taken over custody of the dog (like a dog-walker or doggy daycare operator) may be considered liable for the dog’s behavior.
 If that is your situation, you may be working with two different insurance companies, and things can get confusing quickly.
-The attorneys at Law Offices of Andrew Zeytuntsyan are experts in working through these challenging situations and can help you to secure the largest settlement you are entitled to.
+The dog bite injury attorneys at the Law Offices of Andrew Zeytuntsyan are experts in working through these challenging situations and can help you to secure the largest settlement you are entitled to.

 Calculating a Fair Settlement